kfoofw/bandit_simulations/python/analysis/ts.md

         else:
             return 1.0
 ```
-To proceed with any further analysis, an operational script is required to process the simulation.
-The following code helps to create a simulation for a specific run of epsilon value.
+To proceed with any further analysis, an operational script is required to process the simulation where:
 - num_sims: Represents the number of independent simulations, each of length equal to 'horizon'.
 - horizon: Represents the number of time steps/trials per round of simulation